jessehdev/Tower-Defence-Game/README.md

 1) If ticking every millisecond overloads the processor

 ### Todo
-1) Add player gaining resources when eliminating enemies
-2) Enemy constants should come from game
-3) Add feature for enemies attacking towers
+1) Add feature for enemies attacking towers